EdWithSomeSense/cse15l-lab-reports/Week2LabReport.md

 ![image](https://i.imgur.com/9iFHksY.png)
 ![image](https://i.imgur.com/NiCGCw9.png)

+### Q/A

 It is evident that we have used an ArrayList to store all of the values.
 It isn't until the end of each processes, we store all the values in the ArrayList in a variable called "holder" that ends up printing all the information.
+In the url, we are greeted with the `https://localhost:1024` and that stand alone only prints out what has been in the store ArrayList.
+However, once we add the `add-message?s=` with our personal hand crafted message.
+It saves the input within the ArrayList, then at the end it would be "placed" in holder with a new line every time.
+That way we are able to print out everything within the store while having new lines to seperate each inputs.